 Foiling Week.
 Sailing has taken off.

-The wing-shaped fin mounted under the hull that allows boats to literally rise out of the water and fly across the surface, is called a hydrofoil.
-By eliminating the friction between the hull and the water, the boats reach speeds that can be four times faster than the wind, guaranteeing spectacular performance.
+The wing-shaped fin mounted under the hull that allows a boat to literally rise out of the water and flies across the surface, is called a hydrofoil.
+By eliminating the friction between the hull and the water, the boat reaches a speed that can be four times faster than the wind, guaranteeing spectacular performance.

 The Moth class is the cornerstone of flying boats: they are small, light dinghies that are particularly good at taking off.
-But in the early days the boats capsized after taking off.
-In 2004 Rohan Veal, world and continental champion in this discipline, found the perfect way to sail the Moth and it became the second cornerstone of foiling.
+In the early days, boats capsized after taking off.
+In 2004, Rohan Veal, the world and continental champion in this discipline, found the perfect way to sail the Moth, and it became the second cornerstone of foiling.

 When the boat and the way to sail it were found, technological progress could begin.
 Evolution began with the Moths and continued toward the big AC72s.
 From displacement boats to planing boats between the '70s and ' 90s.
 Then came the third mode of sailing, flying boats.